Ujaaslohani/Exercise-Tracker/README.md

 This repository contains the frontend and backend code for the Exercise Tracker Application.
 The app allows users to track their exercises, view calories burned, and manage their exercise logs.

+The application is deployed and can be accessed at the following link: [Live Demo](https://exercis-tracker.netlify.app/)

 ---

 ## Features